-The implementation of event source interface of "ONVIF device" module in Viinex 3.3 does not require any settings.
-Viinex 3.3 automatically creates pull-point subscription and begins to acquire all events produced by ONVIF device, - right after an instance of the module is started.
+The implementation of event source interface of "ONVIF device" module in Viinex 3.1 does not require any settings.
+Viinex 3.1 automatically creates pull-point subscription and begins to acquire all events produced by ONVIF device, - right after an instance of the module is started.

-$Endpoint(s) \ implemented \ by \ objects \ of \ type \ \texttt{onvif}:$
+Endpoint(s) implemented by objects of type onvif:

-- 2.5.35 VideoSource (when video is enabled), - 2.5.30 SnapshotSource (when video is enabled), - 2.5.16 EventSource (when events are enabled), - 2.5.22 PtzControl (when PTZ is enabled), - 2.5.13 DynamicVideoSource (when the dynamic property is set).
+- 2.6.45 VideoSource (when video is enabled), - 2.6.40 SnapshotSource (when video is enabled), - 2.6.24 EventSource (when events are enabled), - 2.6.32 PtzControl (when PTZ is enabled), - 2.6.21 DynamicVideoSource (when the dynamic property is set).

-2.1.3 Media source plugin
+2.1.3 H264 video source plugin

-In order to provide applications with capability to make arbitrary video streams available as live video sources in Viinex 3.3, the latter supports the functionality of so-called mediasourceplugin.
+In order to provide applications with capability to make arbitrary video streams available as live video sources in Viinex 3.1, the latter supports the functionality of so-called h264sourceplugin.

-The idea behind that functionality is that an application can provide a shared library that implements certain simple API, which is described in section 6.3, calls the specified factory method in that library, which should return a specific implementation of a video source.
-That media source is then used by Viinex 3.3 just like any other video source.
+The idea behind that functionality is that an application can provide a shared library that implements certain simple API, which is described in section 6.3, calls the specified factory method in that library, which should return a specific implementation of a video source7.
+That video source is then used by Viinex 3.1 just like any other video source.

-The configuration for the live media source plugin should look as follows:
+The configuration for the H264 live video source plugin should look as follows:

 '''

 {

-"type": "mediasourceplugin",
+"type": "h264sourceplugin",

 "name": STRING,

 "dynamic": BOOLEAN,

 "library": STRING,

 "factory": STRING,

 "init": JSON

 }

 '''

-where property type should take the value of "mediasourceplugin"; value of property name identifies the video source in Viinex 3.3 configuration; and the property dynamic means exactly the same as it does for RTSP video source or an ONVIF device: it means that a video stream would only be consumed by Viinex 3.3 while that stream is requested by someone.
+where property type should take the value of "h264sourceplugin"; value of property name identifies the video source in Viinex 3.1 configuration; and the property dynamic means exactly the same as it does for RTSP video source or an ONVIF device: it means that a video stream would only be consumed by Viinex 3.1 while that stream is requested by someone.